 Heir to the Daoist Tradition of ‘Ba Men Da Xuan’

-Serge Augier is the heir and guardian of the tradition and has been practicing since his childhood.
+Mr. Serge Augier is the heir and guardian of the tradition and has been practicing since his childhood.
 He inherited the guardianship from his teacher, Master WTX, who brought the tradition from China to France.
 Mr. Augier has held the title of “Tianshi” since 1998 in three schools:

 So how much do we practice?
 There is no one answer to this, it is a personal balance that must be found to be appropriate to your specific circumstances.
 Train as much as you can while still living your life.

 Someone not deep in the practice but still wishing to enjoy better health and well being can easily achieve such things with 15 minutes a day.
 A more serious practitioner dedicated to preserving and seriously engaging with the whole tradition may practice for many hours each day.
 The time spent practicing will naturally (and expectedly) fluctuate for everyone as interests change and life happens.
 Even so, it is necessary to invest at least a small amount of time every day if you want to continue evolving and growing!